insideout10/wordlift-docs/docs/overview.rst

 to *transform WordPress into a fully dynamic semantic architecture*.

 =================
-Who is using metadata publishing systems today?
+Who is using enriched metadata in the form of linked data today?
 =================

 In the media industries companies like BBC, The Financial Times and Associated Press are investing in these technologies.
 In the Public Health Care the World Health Organisation, in the energy sector companies like Enel.
 Public libraries are adopting these  standards to share content at regional, national and international level.
-Public administrations around the world are committed to make their data available as Linked Open Data.
+Public administrations around the world are committed to make their data available as `Linked Open Data <key-concepts.html#linked-open-data>`_.
 Search engines like Google, Yahoo!, Bing and Yandex, as well as social networks like Facebook, use these technologies to increase the quality of their services and to become *more meaningful* to their end users.

 =================